 The rapid and unexpected discovery of domestic oil and gas – particularly in Texas – has led to unique opportunities within the state’s energy industry over the past few decades.
 In June 2007, as a proactive response to these opportunities, TCU created the Energy Institute, which is now housed within the College of Science & Engineering, and located in Rees-Jones Hall, Suite 105.

 Ultimately, our mission is to create and promote cutting-edge knowledge about the energy industry, energy management, and energy-related technology.
 Additionally, we want to use this knowledge to teach and develop expertise in individuals who will enhance practices within the energy industry and throughout our nation.

-At its heart, the TCU Energy Institute is built around an integrated educational approach, one that provides coursework, training and program both on campus and throughout the greater community.
-We offer a variety of workshops and classes that can complement any major, and many of our programs are hosted in partnership with the Institute for Environmental Studies or the Center for GIS and Remote Sensing.
+At its heart, the TCU Energy Institute is built around an integrated educational approach, one that provides coursework, training and programs both on campus and throughout the greater community.
+We offer a variety of opportunities and classes that can complement any major.

-Through our coursework, students can seek a certificate in Geo Spatial Mapping, enroll in our Energy Technology & Management minor, or simply take classes that complement their academic program or professional goals.
+Through our coursework, undergraduate students can enroll in our Energy Technology & Management minor, or simply take energy classes that complement their academic program or professional goals.
 We have an active Energy Club, and a 9-month graduate certificate program: the Ralph Lowe Energy Management Program.

 All of our workshops and classes are taught by experienced faculty and industry professionals.
-We are currently developing industry-sponsored internships, which will allow students to gain hands-on experience that can enhance their skills and improve their prospects upon graduation.
+We work to coordinate industry-sponsored internships, which allow students to gain hands-on experience that can enhance their skills and improve their prospects upon graduation.
 We also offer scholarships for qualified energy minors.